 We started our travel blog back in 2012 and today it earns over six figures per year and affords us a life of travel, freedom and adventure.
 We now want to help you to start your blog so that you too can earn money from blogging and pay for travel.
 It’s honestly the best thing we ever did and we can’t recommend it enough.

-This post will teach you how to start a travel blog in just a few minutes with a half-off discount from Bluehost.
-This is the easiest-to-follow guide online and the only one to offer a free blogging eBook plus a 50% hosting discount.
+This easy to follow guide will teach you How To Start a Travel Blog in just a few minutes.
+It’s the only guide online to offer a free blogging eBook plus a 63% hosting discount with Bluehost.
 It’s not just for travel blogs either, this guide will help you create any type of blog you want.

 If you’re having difficulty with any of the steps in this article click the little chat button on the bottom left of the screen, send us a message and we’ll help you out.